awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-ui-template-crowd-image-classifier.md

 A widget for classifying an image\.
 Use one of the following supported image formats: APNG, BMP, GIF, ICO, JPEG, PNG, SVG\.
 Images do not have a size limit\.

+See an interactive example of an HTML template that uses this Crowd HTML Element in [CodePen](https://codepen.io/sagemaker_crowd_html_elements/pen/vYgEvWw)\.

 The following is an example of an image classification template that uses the `<crowd-image-classifier>` element\.
 Copy the following code and save it in a file with the extension `.html`\.
 Open the file in any browser to preview and interact with this template\.

 ```